 - Copilot:

-Copilot's focus is primarily on code suggestions, so it may not have as many built-in debugging features.
-However, you can still use your code editor's native debugging tools alongside Copilot.
+Copilot focuses mainly on code suggestions, so it doesn’t have many built-in debugging tools.
+However, you can still use your code editor’s native debugging tools alongside it.

-It’s great at quickly fixing minor errors, like syntax mistakes or missing imports, and can generate error-handling code from comments.
-However, for more complex bugs or large codebases, it might not always offer the best, contextually relevant fix and can require manual adjustments from the developer.
+It’s great for quickly fixing minor issues like syntax errors or missing imports and can even generate basic error-handling code from comments.
+That said, for more complex bugs or large projects, its fixes might not always be accurate or context-aware, you need to manually adjust them.

 Example: Compared to Cursor, this is how Cursor suggests debugging: